martinphellwig/ts_data/site/articles/modi_vivendi.rst

 I started to get in a bit of bother now, because I really needed to get that article going.
 Desperately I tried to analyse what the theme of the article should be, as 'Why?' was just getting me into trouble.

-I knew that once I have the first paragraph written down, the rest will follow.
-My thoughts will get clearer along the way and halfway I would have a good understanding of what I want to say, then I would edit the beginning to make it coherent and tweak the article till it flows nicely.
+I knew that once I had the first paragraph written down, the rest will follow.
+My thoughts will get clearer along the way and halfway around I would have a good understanding of what I wanted to say.
+Then I would edit the beginning to make it coherent and tweak the article till it flows nicely.
 I just needed a start, a theme that would guide my Modus Operandi, whatever that actually means.

 Out Of The Loop
 ---------------